Mental health resources will be printed on SC school ID cards this fall - NewsBreak

 Officials with the state Department of Mental Health said the goal is to normalize seeking help.

-Office of Suicide Prevention Program Manager Jessica Barnes said, “It gives them that validation that life is hard and there are times where we need to reach out to people.”Monkeypox confirmed in US; what Georgians should know
+Office of Suicide Prevention Program Manager Jessica Barnes said, “It gives them that validation that life is hard and there are times where we need to reach out to people.”First cases of monkeypox confirmed in SC

 According to Barnes, suicide is the third leading cause of death for South Carolinians between the ages of 10 to 24.